janusheide/bouillon/README.rst

     :target: https://github.com/janusheide/bouillon/commits/master
     :alt: Unit tests

-Bouillon contains; a) a project structure, b) a script for building, testing, etc., that are easy to adapt and, c) a module that provides helper functionality when writing your script.
+Bouillon contains; a) a project structure, b) a Command Line Interface (CLI) for building, testing, etc., that are easy to adapt and, c) a module that provides helper functionality when writing your script.

 Features
 --------